 You can’t be a good patient without first mastering communication.
 Talk to your doctor before they prescribe treatment to make sure you find a plan that works for both of you.
 Discuss side effects or adverse reactions to a new drug or therapy and search for a new treatment plan instead of just quitting.
 Your doctor can’t help you if you aren’t honest about your commitment to the treatment plan, so make it a priority.
 A call to the office for advice is better than stopping your medications or treatment plan.
 This is actually dangerous in some cases.
 Remember, you’re supposed to be on the same team.

-#3.
-Don’t Believe Everything You Read Online.
+3 | Don’t Believe Everything You Read Online.

 Many patients are going to do some form of research such as checking symptoms or looking up a medicine that’s been prescribed.
 Informed patients can be helpful to a physician.
 The problem occurs when a patient with an ingrown toenail shows up at the office convinced that they have gangrene and may have to amputate their toe.
-There is tons of bad information out there, and some of it can be hard to spot.
+There is a ton of bad information out there, and some of it can be hard to spot.

 More than half of the physicians surveyed said that online research helps “very little” and in some cases creates more problems.
 It’s easy to let “Dr. Google” diagnose you before you’ve even seen a physician, but you’ll be researching with your own bias and virtually no experience in diagnostics.
 If you are seeing multiple ads for prescription medicines, you can bet that the website is sponsored by a pharmaceutical company that will skew their articles in their favor.
 When you find information that you believe is relevant, print out that specific item and take it with you to your appointment.
-There is an unbelievable amount of information online but you need to be sure that you’re getting the right information and interpreting it responsibly.
+There is an unbelievable amount of information online, but you need to be sure that you’re getting the right information and interpreting it responsibly.

 You are your best advocate.
 If you don’t think that you can speak up and make your doctor listen, you need to designate a willing friend or family member help get your questions and issues across.